MATS64662-2021-Group-1/MATS64662-2021-GRP1/README.md

 ## Pyfunctions
  - This folder contains all the python functions as .py files.
  - Each function has a convenient docstring which describe the inputs and outputs concisely.
  - This can be accessed by simply importing the function into your Jupyter environment, or running it in your terminal, and then typing `help("function name")`.
-This will pring the docstring.
+This will print the docstring.

 ## data
 This contains the data used for the project, in the form of images.
 Here there is a folder for: